-We’ve teamed up with Nikki Clarke from Body Solutions London, to talk health, fitness and personal training over the next few months.
-Here Nikki discusses carbs and the myths surrounding the food group.
+We’ve teamed up with Nikki Clarke from Body Solutions London, to talk health, fitness and the myths surrounding the oh so delicious food group, carbs .

 The saying goes, “No Carbs Before Marbs”, but is cutting all carbohydrates from your diet the best way to lose weight?
 This article explores the common myths surrounding carbohydrates and how you can use them as part of your nutrition.